Changes coming 1 July 2025

 A special licence authorises you to sell liquor at a single licenced premises between restricted times or outside conditions covered by a general liquor licence.

-Special licences are typically considered where no other licence type fits your business requirements.
+You might need a Special licence if no other licence type fits your business requirements.
 If you believe you need a special licence, email ACliquor@act.gov.au.

 Before you apply